sakarayajitesh/Starbucks-Capstone-Project/report.md

 **1. portfolio.json**

 * id (string) - offer id
-* offer_type (string) - type of offer ie BOGO, discount, informational
+* offer_type (string) - type of offer i.e, BOGO, discount, informational
 * difficulty (int) - minimum required spend to complete an offer
 * reward (int) - reward given for completing an offer
 * duration (int) - time for offer to be open, in days